-There were numerous stories that echoed the media narrative that the election of Donald Trump was the beginning of racist hate in the United States: one of particular note was a “noose found” at the Smithsonian National Museum of African American History and Culture.
+There were numerous stories that echoed the media narrative that the election of Donald Trump was the beginning of racist hate in the United States: one of particular note was a “noose found by tourists” at the Smithsonian National Museum of African American History and Culture.

 However, not ONE media story included the word “alleged”.
 The discovery of the “noose” was reported as a factual, corroborated incident; not one that required any verification with physical proof.

 David J. Skorton, secretary of the Smithsonian Institution, said in an email announcement that he had to share “deeply disturbing news” that the rope was found in an public exhibition space Wednesday afternoon.
 It was in the Segregation Gallery on the second floor of the history galleries.

 Under Skorton’s leadership, a new strategic plan has been developed with a focus on convening critical conversations about topics of vital public interest.